 Connecticut State Library - Division of Library Development

-09/01/20 4:00 PM
+09/01/22 4:00 PM

+Compliance with the Americans with Disabilities Act (ADA) is most important and has priority in the awarding of grants.
 Grants for libraries in the 25 distressed communities (as determined by the Department of Economic and Community Development each year) are eligible for maintenance projects and are given some grant priority.

 GrantWatch ID#: 159883

 The grant is one-half (1/2) of the total cost of the project.
 The maximum grant for new buildings, additions, expansions, and major alteration projects is $1,000,000.
 The maximum grant for accessibility, code compliance, emergency preparedness, remodeling, energy conservation, and maintenance (distressed municipalities) projects is $250,000.
 The minimum grant is $30,000, with a total project cost of $60,000.

 Project must start within 18 months of Bond Commission approval (extension possible) and be completed within 5 years of signing a grant contract.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.